Moduli Space Tilings and Lie-Theoretic Color Factors: Introduction

 Recently, Cachazo, Early and Zhang \cite{CEZ2022,CEZ2023} introduced an extension of the CEGM integral on $X(3,n)$ associated to non-convex point configurations in real projective space, developing a combinatorial framework for decoupling-type relations for color-dressed generalized biadjoint scalar amplitudes.
 A Feynman diagram expansion was given by way of the Laplace transform of a new family of polyhedral fans, chirotopal tropical Grassmannians \cite{CEZ2022}, which are subsets of the tropical Grassmannian defined using ideas from oriented matroids \cite{Orientedmatroids}.

-However, a Lie-theoretic realization of the color factors\footnote{See \cite{Dixon} for a comprehensive review of the role of color orders and factors in scattering amplitudes.} was missing: the generalized color factors of \cite{CEZ2023}, defined purely combinatorially, should involve certain traces of products of basis elements in adjoint representation of the Lie algebra $\mathfrak{su}(N)$.
+However, a Lie-theoretic realization of the color factors\footnote{See \cite{Dixon} and \cite{Mangano:1990by} for comprehensive reviews.} was missing: the generalized color factors of \cite{CEZ2023}, defined purely combinatorially, should involve certain traces of products of basis elements in adjoint representation of the Lie algebra $\mathfrak{su}(N)$.
 This paper fills in that gap.
 In our construction, there are analogs of important identities such as the vanishing of the color-dressed amplitude when the generator assigned to one of its particles is reassigned to a multiple of the identity matrix; this phenomenon is called $U(1)$-decoupling.
 In our story such decoupling identities hold very naturally, as happens for $k=2$ biadjoint scalar amplitudes, where each color factor is the trace of a product of Lie algebra generators of $SU(N)$.
 However, our color factors are rather different: they are products of certain collections of $k-1$ standard color factors.

 Let us introduce the main players briefly here, returning in later sections for discussion and motivation in more detail.

 Fix a basis $(T^1,\ldots, T^{N^2-1})$ of the adjoint representation of $\mathfrak{su}(N)$ and let $T^{N^2}$ be proportional to the identity in $U(N)$, chosen such that $\text{tr}(T^iT^j) = \delta^{ij}$, following common conventions.